-The blade clutch lever is located on the right side of the seat behind the right fender and is used to engage and disengage the mower blades.
-The blade clutch has two positions.
-Pushing the lever DOWN engages the PTO that drives the mower blades.
-Pulling the lever UP disengages the PTO and engages the blade brake.
+The blade clutch lever has two positions.
+Pulling the lever UP engages the PTO that drives the mower blades.
+Pushing the lever DOWN disengages the PTO and engages the blade brake.

-NOTE: On GHS equipped models, the Powerfil[®] motor and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
+NOTE: The Powerfil® motor and Grass-Pak® full signal switch are activated by engaging the blade clutch.
 Refer to Using the GHS Catcher in this section for a complete description of GHS operation.